 Bake for another 25-35 minutes (depending on the size of the potatoes) or until golden on the outside and soft on the inside.
 You can also turn the oven to broil for the last 5 minutes of cooking to get an extra crispy outside.

-Kalle Bergman is the Editor In Chief at Honest Cooking.
+Kalle Bergman is the Founder of Honest Cooking.
 He has a lifelong obsession with simple and honest food, and he spreads the gospel wherever he can.
 His writing has been featured regularly in Gourmet, Los Angeles Times, Serious Eats and The Huffington Post.